 Sweeping regulation ushers in new privacy-safe tactics In December 2022, a STAT and The Markup investigation made an eye-popping discovery.
 Out of 50 telehealth companies whose websites they examined, the article claimed that 49 were collecting potentially protected health information and sharing it with advertising platforms like Meta and Google.\ This was a turning point in discussions regarding user privacy, especially regarding personal health data.
-In the wake of investigations such as this, regulatory bodies have begun to embrace stricter policies around the use of sensitive data, forcing brands to realign their campaign goals and find targeting tools that help them adhere to these new standards.
+In the wake of investigations such as this, regulatory bodies have begun to embrace stricter policies around the use of sensitive data, forcing brands to realign their campaign goals and adopt solutions that deliver performance while aligning with modern standards of healthcare data privacy - regardless of cookie status.
 Keeping Up With Change and Compliance Compliance with these data-privacy laws and regulations adds to the burden for healthcare campaigns.
 Failing to comply will result in agencies and companies trapped in labyrinthian legal battles to continue operating or serious financial repercussions such as fines and penalties.
 Capturing User Consent Further complicating the targeting strategy for these advertisers, healthcare data privacy laws often require explicit opt-in user consent to collect and process sensitive health-related information.
 With this in mind, agencies will have to obtain clear and informed consent from users before collecting their healthcare data for advertising purposes and provide them with control over their data choices.
 A Perpetually Changing Definition The Federal Trade Commission and the Department of Health and Human Services have been communicating a significant shift in the definition of sensitive data to those in healthcare marketing.
 Currently, there is no set definition of what is considered a sensitive condition; it could be as severe as head trauma or a simple acne medication.
 The lack of definition does not mean there is a loophole for marketers.
 It is quite the opposite.
 The FTC and HHS have communicated that there will be strict enforcement against anyone found in violation of collecting sensitive data and using it for marketing purposes, especially regarding data being harvested from apps without consent.
-Looking at Tomorrow, Today New AdTech solutions for healthcare must be heavily focused on compliance, privacy, and functioning without the use or creation of anything that can be interpreted as a profile\\.
-On top of cookie deprecation, this makes 2024 and beyond a challenging time for programmatic campaign planning and an exciting one for agencies open to embracing new privacy-safe technologies.
+Looking at Tomorrow, Today

+New AdTech solutions for healthcare must be heavily focused on compliance, privacy, and functioning without the use or creation of anything that can be interpreted as a profile\\.
+Even without the pressure of cookie deprecation, strict definitions of sensitive data and state-by-state privacy regulations continue to make this a challenging time.
 "The expanding definition of health data as sensitive is really important in programmatic because once it's labeled 'sensitive' it requires affirmative consent to use it and programmatic currently does not operate with that standard." - Alan Chapell President of Chapell & Associates A New Standard of Care for Privacy Behavioral targeting without IDs